Chart Color Schemes

 Health outcomes in Alligator are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Alligator's health indicators show below-average results with common health conditions slightly more prevalent than average across both younger and older age groups.
-Approximately 48% (~2,296 people) have private health cover, which is lower than the national average of 55.3%.
+Alligator's health indicators show below-average results, with common health conditions slightly more prevalent than average across both younger and older age groups.
+The area has a very low rate of private health cover, at approximately 48% of its total population (~2,296 people), compared to the national average of 55.3%.

-The most frequent medical conditions are arthritis (8.3%) and asthma (6.2%).
-About 69.8% declare no medical ailments, compared to 78.5% in Rest of NT.
-Alligator has 22.5% residents aged 65 and over (1,071 people), higher than the 9.4% in Rest of NT.
-Health outcomes among seniors are notably strong, outperforming general population metrics.
+The most prevalent medical conditions are arthritis (affecting 8.3% of residents) and asthma (6.2%), while 69.8% report having no medical ailments, compared to 78.5% in the Rest of NT.
+The area has a higher proportion of seniors aged 65 and over at 22.5% (1,071 people), compared to 9.4% in the Rest of NT.
+Despite this, health outcomes among seniors are notably strong, even outperforming the general population in health metrics.

 Frequently Asked Questions - Health